-Domestic heating and hot water are provided by way of a gas fired boiler wall mounted within the rear bedroom cupboard which vents by way of a flue to the rear elevation of the property.
+Domestic heating and hot water are provided by way of a gas fired boiler wall mounted within the upper landing cupboard which vents by way of a flue externally from the property.

-Drainage

-Drainage covers etc. were not lifted.
+Drainage Drainage covers etc. were not lifted.
 Neither drains nor drainage systems were tested.
 All foul and surface water drainage is assumed to be to the main public sewer.
 The system was not tested.